-Roughly 60 percent of Bermudians are of African ancestry, many of whom are descendants of West Indian and West African enslaved brought here during the 18th Century.
-From the maritime legacy of Dockyard to the storied buildings of St. George, see their experiences – and the history they made – come to life on a tour of the African Diaspora Heritage Trail.
+Roughly 60 percent of Bermudians have African ancestry; many are descendants of enslaved persons from the West Indies and West Africa brought here during the 18th Century.
+From Dockyard to the Town of St. George, see their experiences – and the history they made – come to life on a tour of the African Diaspora Heritage Trail.

 The National Museum of Bermuda

-At the National Museum of Bermuda, head to the first floor of the Commissioner’s House and explore an exhibit devoted to 200 years of enslavement in Bermuda, from the early years of settlement after 1612, through Emancipation in 1834.
-Showcasing the artisan and maritime occupations of Bermudian enslaved and free men, you’ll find first-person narratives, images, objects and shipwreck artifacts, all detailing the evolution of trans-Atlantic enslavement and its links to Bermuda.
+At the National Museum of Bermuda, head to the first floor of the Commissioner’s House and explore an exhibit devoted to 200 years of enslavement in Bermuda from the early years of settlement after 1612 through Emancipation in 1834.
+Showcasing the artisan and maritime occupations of Bermudian enslaved and free men, this exhibit offers first-person narratives, images, objects and shipwreck artefacts, all detailing the evolution of trans-Atlantic enslavement and its links to Bermuda.

 The Sally Bassett Statue

-A powerful reminder of the hardships that Bermuda’s enslaved faced, this sculpture by local artist Carlos Dowling depicts an enslaved female ready to be burned at the stake.
-Her name was Sally Bassett, and in 1730, she was executed for allegedly encouraging other who were enslaved to use poisons to harm their masters.
+A powerful reminder of the hardships of slavery, this sculpture by local artist Carlos Dowling depicts an enslaved grandmother standing defiantly before her executioners.
+Her name was Sally Bassett, and in 1730, she was burned at the stake for allegedly leading a rebellion, encouraging others to use poisons to harm their masters.
 Sally maintained her innocence ‘til the end, and over the centuries she has become a symbol of resilience and defiance in the face of injustice.
 It is said that a Bermudiana – the national flower of Bermuda – grew from her ashes.
 The 10-foot statue paying tribute to her stands on the grounds of the Cabinet Building in Hamilton.

 Cobbs Hill Methodist Church